 Synchronization protocol.
 If you are going to use estrus synchronization, now is the time to decide which protocol is going to work best in your production situation.
 Avoid programs that require excessive amounts of animal handling and trips through the chute prior to breeding.
 These programs are expensive from both a labor and product standpoint.
-In addition, animals are stressed each time they are gathered and sorted for processing.
+In addition, animals are stressed each time that cows and calves are gathered and sorted for processing.
+(The newsroom at www.appliedreprostrategies.com provides a wealth of information on the various protocols.)

 Heat detection.
 Heat detection is often the most overlooked factor influencing the success of AI programs.
-Effective heat detection is achieved by developing skills to be able to pick up all the subtle signs of heat and being able to catch the females that never do exhibit standing estrus.
+Effective heat detection is achieved by developing the skills or ability to be able to pick up all the subtle signs of heat and being able to catch the females that never do exhibit standing estrus.
 AI equipment.
 Have extra AI supplies on hand and thoroughly clean and disinfect all breeding equipment (including the thaw thermos) prior to the start of the breeding period.

 Semen and trichomoniasis test.
-Semenand trichomoniasis-test bulls far in advance of the breeding season.
-Therefore, if problems arise, replacement bulls can be located prior to when they are needed for turnout.
+Semen and trich-test bulls far in advance of the breeding season.
+If problems arise, replacement bulls can be located prior to turnout.